 The traditional ingredients for this fresh orange smoothie are ice, orange juice, sweetener, milk, powdered egg whites, and vanilla.

 This copycat recipe includes a few of those same ingredients but leaves out the powdered egg whites.
 I’ve never seen powdered egg whites sold in stores, have you?
-Powdered egg whites are actually the “secret ingredient” in the original recipe.
+Powdered egg whites are the “secret ingredient” in the original recipe.

 Other Sweet Drink Recipes To Try